Skip to content

 Budget for Bangkok Trip

 In 2018, I spent PHP 9,359.00 for three days and two nights in Bangkok, Thailand.
-But, costs may still vary depending on your travel lifestyle.
-For more thrift tips, consider several ways to save money for your next trip.
+However, costs may still vary depending on your travel lifestyle.
+Please read ’35 Excellent Tips to Save Money on Travel.’

 Below is the Bangkok Travel Guide budget for your reference.